xuset/planktos/README.md

 * `npm run bundle` will build the code and store the bundled output in the build directory.
 * `./bin/setup.js -r example` will run the main Planktos executable on the example directory
 * `./bin/server.js example` will start an http server that will serve the example directory files
 * Now you can open `http://localhost:8080` in the browser to make sure that everything works.
-Automated tests coming soon!

 Keep in mind that for changes to be reflected you'll have to unregister or update the existing Planktos service worker and refresh.
 You can delete all locally stored data and unregister service workers using the browser's developer tools.